 Death and Croissants has inspired many readers, including us.
-So, we turned it around and asked comedian and bestselling author Ian Moore…
+So, we turned it around and asked comedian and bestselling author Ian Moore… “What inspired you?”

 But the main inspiration, the driving force and starting point was France itself.
 The characters, the countryside, the foibles, the pace of life… if you can’t get inspired by that in some way well, then it really would be time to stick to bed and breakfasting.
 So, I though of Richard, poured a nice glass of rosé, sat on the terrasse and let the story unfold.